DAVIDACEK4689/King-James-Bible-Analysis/report.md

 #### Tuned Estimators
 <p style="text-align: justify;">
-Returns tuned versions of machine learning models with a bit optimized hyperparameters for better performance.
+This code returns a tuned versions of machine learning models with a bit optimized hyperparameters for better performance.
 </p>

 <details>